RiotGamesMinions/motherbrain/OPERATORS_GUIDE.md

   mb coherence stop                # Execute a stop on the core coherence servers
 ```

-Again there is the MotherBrain provided `nodes` command which will provide nodes that are a part of this component.
+Again there is the motherbrain provided `nodes` command which will provide nodes that are a part of this component.

 Other than `help`, the rest of commands are generated from the plugin and have a description that describe what each command does and will be unique to each component.
 For example, here are the tomcat commands: